joeldodson/eyesunstrung/docs/index.md

 So, after hearing some podcasts on [RealPython](https://realpython.com)
-I decided I'd write an app for blind and low vision people wanting to learn to play guitar.
+I decided I'd develop some content for blind and low vision people wanting to learn to play guitar.

-**Okay, nice, but what about unstrung?**
+### Okay, nice, but what about unstrung?

 In Spring, 2017, I lost my sight.
 My optic nerves stroked out from blood loss due to injuries from a car accident.